Stock events for The Cigna Group (CI)

 CI’s Geographic footprint

-The Cigna Group has a significant global presence, serving over 178 million customer relationships in more than 30 countries and jurisdictions.
-Its headquarters are in Bloomfield, Connecticut, with global operations and sales offices across North America, Europe, Asia, and the Middle East.
+The Cigna Group has a significant global presence, serving over 185 million customer relationships in more than 30 countries and jurisdictions worldwide.
+While primarily operating in the United States, its international health operations and sales offices extend across North America, Europe, Asia, and the Middle East.
+Cigna Healthcare offers individual and family medical plans in 11 U.S. states and dental plans in 49 states.
+International operations for organizations and Africa are headquartered in Belgium, with additional offices in Miami, Spain, Kenya, and Malaysia.

 CI Corporate Image Assessment